 As is often the case, our project ideas changed from our initial to our final project planner.
+Our initial project plan (pre-COVID) was a PLP Fitness Fair.
+Our "pivot" project plan (post-COVID) was our Earth Day social media campaign.
 Please find details below:

 Please click below to view our collection of evidence toward meeting our team goals.
-Included are photographs, receipts, email requests, flyers, thank you letters and videos, etc.
+Included are our team slideshow, impact report, photographs, receipts, email requests, flyers, thank you letters and videos, etc.